God Loves You, and has Plans for your life

 Lovers of Christ chaste, obedient and poor

-Religious Life is Christianity in the form of celibacy, obedience and poverty.
-We must emphasize that the Lord is the beloved, and in Him, the Father and the Spirit.
+Religious Life in Christianity is the form of celibacy, obedience, and poverty.
+We must emphasize that the Lord is beloved, and in Him, the Father and the Spirit.
 The Lord, the Father and the Spirit are loved to the extent that they come before all else - ego, riches, everything prized by human beings.
 The Christological underpinning of the vows is fundamental to the formation of Servites.
-It is a radical sign and memorial of the primacy of Jesus in ecclesial life and at the same time an icon of His chastity, obedience and poverty.
+It is a radical sign and memorial of the primacy of Jesus in ecclesial life and at the same time an icon of His chastity, obedience, and poverty.

 Sentinels of the Kingdom